Stripboard: Hole spacing

 Stripboard holes are drilled on 0.1 in centers.
 This spacing allows components having pins with a 0.1 in spacing to be inserted.
 Compatible parts include DIP ICs, sockets for ICs, some types of connectors, and other devices.

 Stripboards have evolved over time into several variants and related products.
 For example, a larger version using a 0.15 inch (3.81 mm) grid and larger holes is available, but is generally less popular (presumably because it does not match up with standard IC pin spacing).

 Board dimensions

 Stripboard is available in a variety of sizes.
-One common size (at least in the United Kingdom) is 160 mm x 100 mm.